ajeethadithya/-Mattermost-Productivity-Chat-Bot/DEPLOY.md

 Note: If the Github issue is closed before the reminder is displayed, the reminder itself gets deleted.

 ## Additional Instructions
 ### Creating Personal Access Tokens on Github

 Verify email address.
 In the upper right corner, select settings → Developer Settings → Personal Access Tokens → Generate New Token → provide valid name, expiration date, and scope → Select Generate Token.
-In Ansible, enter the following command to access the Ansible-Vault.

-ansible-vault decrypt secrets.yml

-Enter the vault passcode shared in the Google Docs for Team-24

-Once the environment variable is modified, enter the following command:

-ansible-vault encrypt secrets.yml

-ansible-playbook deploy.yml --extra-vars @secrets.yml --ask-vault-pass

 Use the following link for further reference:

 https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token

 ## Updated Worksheet
 Link to the Worksheet.md:   https://github.ncsu.edu/csc510-s2022/CSC510-24/blob/main/WORKSHEET.md